-8 Steps Toward Healing When Your Relationship Is Falling Apart
+8 Ways To Fix Your Relationship When It's Falling Apart

 Sometimes you can just sense when your relationship is falling apart.
 The energy is off, negative, or tense, or maybe you've actually been fighting a lot without any satisfying resolution.
-If you're facing the possibility of a breakup right now, you don't need to lose hope just yet.
+If you're facing the possibility of a breakup right now, don't lose hope just yet.
 Just because you're in hot water doesn't necessarily mean you need to throw in the towel.
 If you care deeply about your partner and you're both committed to making the relationship work, there's almost always a way to rebuild.
-For couples who are struggling and mutually do want to try to work things out, heal, and ultimately stay together if possible, here's some advice on how to proceed:
+For couples who mutually want to try to work things out and ultimately stay together if possible, here's how to proceed and fix your relationship:

 1. Don't make any rash decisions.